U.S. Route 36 in Colorado: History

 Returning to Colfax Avenue east of Denver, the first part of I-70 in that area opened in 1961–1962, bypassing Watkins and Bennett and carrying US 36 (and US 40/US 287).
 The freeway was extended east past Strasburg and Byers in 1963–1964, including the final realignment of US 36 northeast of Byers.
 The old alignment was initially removed from the state highway system, but in 1964–1965 it returned as part of SH 8.
 When this route was largely eliminated in late 1968, this bypassed highway instead became State Highway 36 (and SH 40 east of Byers), with US 36 remaining on I-70.
 US 36 was realigned through Denver in 1970, following I-70 and I-270 north of downtown.
 (Note that, until 2000, I-270 ended at I-76, and US 36 traffic had to use short pieces of I-76 and I-25.)
 A final westerly extension came in 1977–1978, when US 36 replaced the western segment of SH 66 (except for a spur) from Estes Park into Rocky Mountain National Park and another junction with US 34.

 In early September 2013, a 31 mi section of US 36 from Estes Park to Boulder was closed due to damage from the 2013 Colorado floods.
 For a time, the only route available in and out of Estes Park was a long detour through Nederland, Blackhawk, and Golden.
 The section in North St. Vrain Canyon west of Lyons was especially heavily damaged.
 The road was finally reopened two months later with the help of the National Guard.
 Permanent repairs were started in January, 2014.

 In July 2019, cracks appeared on the eastbound lanes of the highway in Westminster due to shifting soil underneath.
 The highway has been closed as construction crews try to address the problem.

 Major junctions

 The mileposts in Larimer County temporarily reset at the concurrency with US 34.

-Colorado State Highway 36
+State Highway 36

-SH 36 is the stretch of former US 36 that runs from Aurora to Byers.
+State Highway 36 (SH 36) is the stretch of former US 36 that runs from Aurora to Byers.
 Its western terminus is at exit 292 of I-70.
 Form there, it goes east through Watkins, Bennett, and Strasburg, meeting I-70 twice along the way before meeting I-70 for a third time at its eastern terminus (exit 316).
 This first junction with I-70 east of Aurora is in Bennett, at exit 306.
 The second such junction is at an underpass near Strasburg, with no access to or from the Interstate.

 The highway was originally signed as part of SH 8.